-You can call Java stored procedures from SQL DML statements, PL/SQL blocks, and PL/SQL subprograms.
-Using the SQL CALL statement, you can also call the stored procedures from the top level, for example, from SQL\Plus.
+You can call Java stored procedures from JDBC, SQLJ, and all third party languages that can access the call specification.
+Using the SQL CALL statement, you can also call the stored procedures from the top level, for example, from SQLPlus.
 Stored procedures can also be called from database triggers.

-In the following example, you declare a SQL\Plus host variable:
+In the following example, you declare a SQLPlus host variable:

 '''

-SQL> VARIABLE theQuote VARCHAR2 (50);
+SQL> VARIABLE theQuote VARCHAR2(50);

+'''

 Then, you call the function oscar_quote(), as follows:

+'''

 SQL> CALL oscar_quote() INTO :theQuote;

+'''

+'''

 SQL> PRINT theQuote;

-THEOUOTE
+THEQUOTE